Skip to main content

 • “Set up a ‘Reading List’ collection”

 Permanently delete a collection.
 Hard-deleting removes the collection resource itself.
-For membership-only changes, use note add/remove collection endpoints.When to use:
+For membership-only changes, use note add, remove, or move collection endpoints.When to use:

 • You need irreversible hard-delete behavior for a collection resource.